-Comments on your blog are more than what you think.
-All the words in your comments count as content.
+Comments on your blog have more value than you might think.
+All the words in your blog comments count as content.

 If you are writing blog posts to help promote your book, do you let readers comment on your articles?

 When people leave a comment, it adds to your social proof and can help you build relationships with potential readers.

 But there is much more to the story, and it might surprise you.